Pulaski County, Southwestern will battle for district crown

 That’s the history of this rivalry.

-Moving onto the present, tonight is arguably a game featuring two of the best teams in all of Class 5 A in the state of Kentucky.
+Moving onto the present, Friday night is arguably a game featuring two of the best teams in all of Class 5 A in the state of Kentucky in the annual Don Franklin Bowl.

-Pulaski County and it's high-flying offense and passing attack led by quarterback Brysen Dugger and wide receiver Chandler Godby are 8-1 on the year, with that lone setback coming at Corbin over a month ago in a 24-21 loss.
+Pulaski County and it’s high-flying offense and passing attack led by quarterback Brysen Dugger and wide receiver Chandler Godby are 8-1 on the year, with that lone setback coming at Corbin over a month ago in a 24-21 loss to the Redhounds.

 Southwestern meanwhile is a perfect, 8-0 on the season, and has gotten things done this year with a great rushing attack, led by Tanner Wright and Christian Walden, along with a very solid defense.
 And, just like Pulaski County, the Warriors have ran roughshod over every district opponent heading into tonight’s game.